Twin volcanic plumes – one ash, one gas – from Sicily’s Mt Etna. This image was acquired on 26 October 2013 by the Proba-V minisatellite.

 Unfortunately, NGC 660’s polar ring cannot be seen in this image, but has plenty of other features that make it of interest to astronomers – its central bulge is strangely off-kilter and, perhaps more intriguingly, it is thought to harbour exceptionally large amounts of dark matter.
 In addition, in late 2012 astronomers observed a massive outburst emanating from NGC 660 that was around ten times as bright as a supernova explosion.
 This burst was thought to be caused by a massive jet shooting out of the supermassive black hole at the centre of the galaxy

-Seen from the International Space Station at night Liège, or Luik in Flemish, lights up like a neural network revealing the city’s long history.
+Seen from the International Space Station at night, Liège, or Luik in Flemish, lights up like a neural network, revealing the city’s long history.
 Lights from streets and motorways run in seemingly random ways, growing over centuries since the area was first inhabited.
-The Meuse river that flows through the city centre can hardly be seen in between the city lights.
+The Meuse river that flows through the city centre can hardly be seen between the city lights.

 Subtle differences across international borders are noticeable.
 The lighting around the city of Aachen, Germany at the top right has a greener tone than the strong yellow seen in Belgium.
-A motorway leaving Liège that heads straight up in the picture connects the city to Maastricht in The Netherlands.
+A motorway leaving Liège that heads straight up in the picture connects the city to Maastricht in the Netherlands.
 In this image the road seems to end as the light disappears.
-In reality Belgium’s northern neighbours simply do not use the same lighting scheme.
+In reality, Belgium’s northern neighbours do not use the same lighting scheme.

-This clear picture at night was taken using ESA’s Nightpod camera aid that helps astronauts track objects on Earth from the International Space Station.
-Following Earth’s motion automatically, the tripod takes clear images in low lights with off-the-shelf professional cameras – 400 km above our planet in space.
+This clear picture was taken using ESA’s Nightpod that helps astronauts track objects on Earth from the International Space Station.
+Following Earth’s motion automatically, the tripod allows clear images in low lighting with off-the-shelf professional cameras from 400 km above our planet.